byeung28/Air_Pollution_Data_Analysis/README.md

 -Used R to generate accurate forecasting on testing data set

--Used time series analytical skills to produce more accurate predictions on testing set.
+-Used time series analytical skills to produce more accurate predictions on testing set

+-divided the data in to two goups: testing and training data set